About

 I am a PhD candidate in Sociology at UC San Diego.

 I’m also working with Dr. Amy Binder and Dr. Jeffrey Kidder to understand the structures that support heterodox professionals—specifically, libertarian scholars.
-Drawing on scholarship about careers, identity, and institutional entrepreneurship, we explore the career persistence of this academic subculture and its implications for higher education as well as other professional fields.
+Drawing on scholarship about careers, identity, and institutional maintenance, we explore the career persistence of this academic subculture and its implications for higher education as well as other professional fields.